pie2280/Iron-Nest-ballistic-calculator-/README.md

 - type exit in any position to close a program.
 ## Trivia
-Project is just a personal practice. any commotions may be a good idea.
+Project is just a personal practice. any suggestions may be a good idea.